5 Foundations of Statistical Inference

 29. How much do we have to increase \(n\) by to assure the probability of losing money is still less than 0.01?

-Your colleague’s scheme was mainly based on this mathematical formula \(\mbox{SE}\left(\bar{X}\right) = \sigma / \sqrt{n}\).
+Your colleague’s scheme was mainly based on this mathematical formula \(\mathrm{SE}\left(\bar{X}\right) = \sigma_X / \sqrt{n}\).
 By making \(n\) large, we minimize the standard error of our per-loan profit.
 However, for this rule to hold, the \(X\)s must be independent draws: one person defaulting must be independent of others defaulting.

-To construct a more realistic simulation than the original one your colleague ran, let’s assume there is a global event that affects everybody with high-risk mortgages and changes their probability.
-We will assume that with 50-50 chance, all the probabilities go up or down slightly to somewhere between 0.03 and 0.05.
-But it happens to everybody at once, not just one person.
-These draws are no longer independent so our equation does not apply.
+To construct a more realistic simulation than the original one your colleague ran, let’s assume there is a global event affecting everybody with high-risk mortgages and altering their probability simultaneously.
+We will assume that with a 50-50 chance all the default probabilities slightly increase or decrease to somewhere between 0.03 and 0.05.
+However, this change occurs universally, impacting everybody at once, not just one person.
+As these draws are no longer independent, our equation for the standard error of the sum of random variables does not apply.
 Write a Monte Carlo simulation for your total profit with this model.